ReMainyu/GBFR-TikohBot/README.md

 - Using fast travel to interact with NPCs.
 - Moving into one of the four designated positions in Slimepede and begin automatic fire.
 - Full auto mode:
-  - Travels to the Quest Counter, select and start the Slimepede mission.
-Moves into the back upon mission entry and begin automatic fire.
+  - Travels to the Quest Counter, select and start the Slimepede quest.
+Moves into the back upon quest entry and begin automatic fire.
   - Will continue to move into position and automatic fire but you have to turn on repeat manually.
 - Automates transmutation and transmarvel.
-Stops when knickknack vouchers and transmarvel gets low.
+Stops when transmarvel gets low.
+Stopping transmutation still WIP.
 - Skips chest opening and reduce quest result to 5s.
 - Repeat quest indefinitely.